General Data Protection Regulation

-If EXAIR Corporation processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
+If EXAIR LLC processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to EXAIR Corporation to the processing for direct marketing purposes, EXAIR Corporation will no longer process the personal data for these purposes.
+If the data subject objects to EXAIR LLC to the processing for direct marketing purposes, EXAIR LLC will no longer process the personal data for these purposes.

 h) Automated individual decision-making, including profiling